simonemberton/Introduction_to_Creative_Coding/session_08/session_08.md

 ### Task 1 - HTML Page

+In line with doing some independent learning, some of the following instructions are structured to get you to do your own research to find the answers.

-Create a new folder on your machine called DOM_DEMO_01 or something that is in line with your previous naming system
+Create a new folder on your machine called DOM_DEMO_01 or something that is in line with your previous naming system.

 Create a new index.html with all the necessary mark up that is required: